Kali-Hac/Awesome-Skeleton-Based-Models/README.md

 We search and collect existing **3D skeleton-based research** of *all categaories* published in prominent conferences (*CVPR, ICCV, ECCV, AAAI, IJCAI, ACMMM, ICLR, ICML, NeurIPS, etc*) and journals (*TPAMI, TIP, TMM, TNNLS, PMLR, Pattern Recognition, etc*).

-If you have any problems, suggestions or improvements, please feel free to contact me(haocongrao@gmail.com).
+If you have any problems, suggestions or improvements, please feel free to contact me (haocong001@ntu.edu.sg).
 Welcome to discuss together.

 ## TODO <!-- omit in toc -->